-The equation~\eqref{eq:RemarkableFP} is invariant with respect to the involution~$\mathscr J$ simultaneously alternating the sign of~$(x,y)$, $\mathscr J \colon(t,x,y,u)\mapsto(t,-x,-y,u)$, In the context of the one-parameter subgroups of~$G^{\rm ess}$ that are generated by the basis elements of~$\mathfrak g^{\rm ess}$ listed in~\eqref{eq:RemarkableFPEssA}, the involution~$\mathscr J$ looks as a discrete point symmetry transformation of~\eqref{eq:RemarkableFP}, but in fact this is not the case.
-It belongs to the one-parameter subgroup of~$G$ generated by~$\mathcal P^t+\mathcal K$.
+In the context of the one-parameter subgroups of~$G^{\rm ess}$ that are generated by the basis elements of~$\mathfrak g^{\rm ess}$ listed in~\eqref{eq:RemarkableFPEssA}, the involution~$\mathscr J$ looks like a discrete point symmetry transformation of~\eqref{eq:RemarkableFP}, but in fact this is not the case.
+It belongs to the one-parameter subgroup of~$G^{\rm ess}$ generated by $\mathcal P^t+\mathcal K$.
 More precisely, it coincides with the transformation~\eqref{eq:1ParGroupPtK} with $\epsilon=\pi$.
-The value $\epsilon=\pi/2$ corresponds to the transformation
+The value $\epsilon=-\pi/2$ corresponds to the transformation

-which is also delusively looks, in the above context, as a discrete point symmetry transformation of~\eqref{eq:RemarkableFP} being independent with~$\mathscr J$ since the factorization $\mathscr J\circ\mathscr K'=\mathscr P^t(1)\circ\mathscr K(1)\circ\mathscr P^t(1)$ is not intuitive.
+which also deceptively looks, in the above context, like a discrete point symmetry transformation of~\eqref{eq:RemarkableFP} being independent with~$\mathscr J$ since the factorization $\mathscr J\circ\mathscr K'=\mathscr P^t(1)\circ\mathscr K(1)\circ\mathscr P^t(1)$ is not intuitive.
 This is why it is relevant to accurately describe discrete point symmetries of the equation~\eqref{eq:RemarkableFP}.